bluedudexoo/barbarian-focused-path/README.md

 ## Controlled Demolition
-- At the 10th level, when you hit an enemy and deal extra fire damage from Explosive Intent, each enemy within 10 feet of your target not including your target takes a d4 + your rage bonus damage of fire damage.
+- At the 10th level, when you hit an enemy and deal extra fire damage from Explosive Intent, each enemy within 10 feet of your target not including your target takes a d4 of fire damage.
+On a crit, you may add your rage bonus damage to this roll.

 ## Defensive Hearth